Longfld/ASPNETCoreAngular4/README.md

 # ASPNETCoreAngular2

-Angular (& material)2 in ASP.NET Core with TypeScript by systemjs using Visual Studio 2015 or VS Code
+Angular (& material)2 in ASP.NET Core with TypeScript by systemjs using Visual Studio Code

-If you are looking for angular (+ material) 2 by systemjs as frontend, asp.net core web api as backend, there is the solution, it can be used by Visual Studio 2015 or VS Code
+If you are looking for angular (+ material) 2 by systemjs as frontend, asp.net core web api as backend, there is the solution, it can be used by Visual Studio Code

 How to use it?